tothlevente/digital-clock/README.md

 This is a simple digital clock application built with Vite.
 It displays the current time and updates every second.

+## Features

+- Displays the current time in HH:MM:SS format.
+- Updates the time in real-time.
+- Clean and simple design.

+## Technologies Used

+- Vite
+- JavaScript
+- CSS

 ## Available scripts

 In the project directory, you can run: